ikke-t/flarum-s2i/README.md

 podman run -d --rm --name flarum --replace -p 8080:8080 flarum:2.0.0-beta.3
 ```

 You might want to mount the `settings.php` and perhaps the upload directory if using such.
 If you want to test some extensions before building such container with
 modified composer.json, do:

 ```
 podman exec -ti flarum sh -c 'php composer.phar require fof/upload:"*"'
 ```

+# Saving run time data

+Containers define volumes for file uploads and other persistent data:

+* /opt/app-root/src/storage
+* /opt/app-root/src/public/assets

+and you likely want to pass config file to it: `/opt/app-root/src/config.php`

+If you mount such volumes to container, the directories will be empty.
+However
+there is built time stuff that needs to be placed there.
+I save such files
+to `/var/tmp/s2i-volume-save.tgz`, and the container will restore them at boot
+if the volumes are empty.
+Might be you build a new version or add an
+extension in new version, then you probably need to restore the files again
+manually.

 # S2I